1982 Atlantic hurricane season: Season summary

 The 1982 Atlantic hurricane season officially began on June 1 and ended on November 30.
 The season was very inactive because of strong vertical wind shear due to stronger than normal westerly winds aloft.
 The wind shear was contributed by a variety of factors including a very strong El Niño.
 Vertical wind shear was strong enough to disrupt convection in areas of disturbed weather so they could not develop further.
 The El Niño which affected this hurricane season extended into the 1983 Atlantic hurricane season.
 Higher than average values of African mineral dust during the most active portion of the hurricane season could have also suppressed tropical cyclone activity.

+Starting in the 1982 season with Hurricane Debby, the Hurricane Hunter Aircraft (also known as P-3s) began running a new mission for NOAA's Hurricane Research Division.
+The mission was to drop dropsondes that deployed very-low Omega frequency signals.
+These signals were to estimate the dropsonde's motion compared to the aircraft in certain areas in a storm.
+The National Oceanic and Atmospheric Administration noted in retrospect that "The P-3s were not optimal for this experiment; nevertheless, the flights added an extra dimension to the art and science of hurricane forecasting", improving the accuracy of tropical cyclone forecast tracks by about 15%.

 The season's activity was reflected with a cumulative accumulated cyclone energy (ACE) rating of 32, which is classified as "below normal".
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 ACE is only calculated for full advisories on tropical systems at or exceeding 34 kn or tropical storm strength.
 Although officially, subtropical cyclones are excluded from the total, the figure above includes periods when fully tropical storms were in a subtropical phase.

 Systems

 Hurricane Alberto

-A surface low-pressure area developed an organized cloud system, leading to the formation of a tropical depression off the northeastern Yucatán Peninsula on June 2.
-It moved slowly northeastward through the Gulf of Mexico, and strengthened into Tropical Storm Alberto on the next day.
-Alberto traveled generally northeast on an erratic course, and briefly intensified to a Category 1 hurricane, one of the earliest hurricanes of June, and the earliest date for a hurricane in the Atlantic Ocean since Hurricane Alma in May 1970.
-Due to strengthening vertical wind shear, Alberto then quickly weakened into a tropical storm, doubled back to the west, and dissipated near the Florida Keys on June 6.
-Alberto is an example of a storm to enter the Gulf of Mexico and dissipating while never making landfall, which is an unusual event.

-Though Alberto never made landfall, the storm dropped more than 14 in of rain over western Cuba.
-This led to severe flooding, considered the worst in that part of the country since 1950.
-Over 50,000 people were forced to evacuated and approximately 9,000 homes in Pinar del Río Province alone suffered damaged.
-Severe crop and agricultural losses also occurred, particularly to bananas and tobacco.
-Overall, Alberto caused 23 deaths and an estimated $85 million in damage in Cuba.
-Southern Florida experienced moderate rainfall, with a peak of 16.47 in occurring in Tavernier.
-The storm also spawned a few tornadoes and a waterspout in the Florida Keys, collectively causing approximately $275,000 in damage.